Online casinos aren’t currently legal in Ohio, which can make figuring out where — and how — you can play online a little confusing.

 Offshore Gambling Sites

-Many of them accept players from the Buckeye State, though.
-They’ll let you sign up, deposit real money, and play a bunch of your favorite casino games like slots, blackjack, roulette, and baccart (even though offering those online here isn’t legal).
+Many of these sites still accept players from the Buckeye State, allowing users to create accounts, deposit real money, and play games like slots, blackjack, roulette, and baccarat, even though real-money online casino gambling isn’t currently authorized under Ohio law.

-- Weak security around payments and personal data
+- Weaker safeguards for payments and personal information

 Social Casinos & Sweepstakes Casinos